 - Most people are hesitant to make RRSP withdrawals due to the tax consequences.
-Except for amounts qualifying for the Home Buyers' Plan or Lifelong Learning Plan, a withdrawal from your RRSP will result in the amount being added to your taxable income for the year and you will lose the contribution room forever.
-Since TFSA withdrawals are tax-free and easy to make, you may be more inclined to make a withdrawal from your TFSA when you need funds. - In retirement, RRSP/RRIF withdrawals will be added to your income - along with your pension and other income - and could put you in a higher tax bracket, triggering the claw back of Old Age Security (OAS) payments.
-In 2020, OAS benefits start being clawed back when your net income exceeds
+Except for amounts qualifying for the Home Buyers' Plan or Lifelong Learning Plan (or the new Tax-Free First Home Savings Account expected to be available in mid-2023), a withdrawal from your RRSP will generally result in the amount being added to your taxable income for the year and you will lose the contribution room forever.
+Since TFSA withdrawals are tax-free and easy to make, you may be more inclined to make a withdrawal from your TFSA when you need funds. - In retirement, RRSP/RRIF withdrawals will be added to your income along with your pension and other income and could put you in a higher tax bracket, triggering the claw back of Old Age Security ("OAS") payments.
+In 2023, OAS benefits start being clawed back when your net income exceeds \$86,912.

-- \$79,054.
 A TFSA may be advantageous as withdrawals do not affect federal income benefits including the OAS. - While the plan you choose to contribute to may change from time-to-time, depending on your income and financial goals, a general rule of thumb is that if you contribute to an RRSP, use the resulting tax refund wisely, and if you contribute to a TFSA, try not to withdraw funds unless necessary - especially if you are using the account to save for retirement.